-1) Use a CMYK or grayscale color mode, not RGB (RGB is for web design and electronic communication, not printing).
+1) Use a CMYK or grayscale color mode, not RGB.
+Providing RGB files for printing may adversely affect the color in your project.

 2) If your project specifies Pantone spot colors, leave these colors as spot in your file.
 Do not convert to CMYK.
 Remove all unused spot colors from your file.

 3) For raster images (usually photos that are in a PSD, TIFF, or JPEG file format), use 300 ppi/dpi resolution.
 Depending on the size of your image and the final printed size, the dpi can be lower.
 However, don't use small-sized 72 ppi/dpi images you found online because those rarely print well.

 4) Embed all fonts and images in your high resolution PDF.
 If fonts are not embedded, they should be converted to outlines.

 5) If your project has "bleeds" (image goes to the edge of the paper), make sure they are 1/8".
 If using an Adobe application, Adobe's default offset value for crop marks is .0833", which makes the crop marks enter the bleed area by about 1/16".
 This effectively halves the bleeds and makes it harder for printers to produce your project.
 Please use an offset value of 0.125" instead.
 This will make crop marks touch the image at the bleed but not enter the bleed area.